tattle-made/Uli/machine-learning/docs/femtech-quarter-1.md

 | ----------- | -------- | --------- | ------ | ---- |
 | Llama Guard | 0.55     | 0.84      | 0.13   | 0.22 |

+# Milestone Updates :
+## Conceptualize Performance Metrics :
+### Static Benchmark :
+Out of the 4 datasets, the 2 datasets created by our team - annotated tweets and benign/harmful sentences will be treated as static benchmark datasets for now.
+These were manually created by our expert group.
+Once we have real data coming in through our product, we might add other static benchmarks to this or update this if needed.
+But for the next quarter, we are moving ahead with considering these as the static benchmarks.

+### Dynamic test set creation protocol :
+As new data comes from our product, we will conduct its manual evaluation periodically.
+A detailed process that we have implemented for it has been documented [here](https://tattle.co.in/blog/2026-05-28-how-to-do-manual-evaluations/).
+This process involve annotating data manually and segmenting it into categories of abuse.
+This will help us create datasets that remain representative of abuse landscape and ensure we cover multiple categories of harm.
+While the manual process is useful when discovering patterns and nuances in new data, for capturing already established categories, we can consider using LLMs to assist our team members.

+### Conceptualize Metrics
+We are currently tracking F1 macro as the primary metric to account for performance across abuse categories.
+In addition, we plan to track per-class F1 and performance delta against the static benchmark to identify regressions and understand whether model improvements generalize to newly emerging patterns.